University of New South Wales: Main Campus

 The main UNSW campus in Kensington is divided geographically into two areas: upper campus and lower campus, which were vested to the university in three separate lots.
 These two are separated mainly by an elevation rise between the quadrangle and the Scientia building.
 Roughly 15 minutes are needed to walk from one end to the other.

 Art & Design Campus

 The UNSW School of Art & Design campus is located in Paddington, Sydney and offers undergraduate and Honours degrees in Visual Arts, Design, Animation & Moving Image, and Art Theory; and postgraduate and research degrees in Fine Arts, Design, Curating & Cultural Leadership, Animation & Visual Effects, and Simulation & Immersive Technologies.

 Sydney CBD Campus

-UNSW has setup a new CBD campus in 2025, located at Level 4 Poly Centre, 210 George Street, Sydney spanning 1622 sqm across 2 levels, currently operating as a pilot.
+UNSW has set up a new CBD campus in 2025, located at Level 4 Poly Centre, 210 George Street, Sydney spanning 1622 sqm across 2 levels, currently operating as a pilot.
 During the pilot phase, students and staff have access to areas supporting flexible, collaborative learning.